On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

 The proofs make use of nonstandard analysis, a powerful mathematical technique that originated in \citet{robinson}, and was introduced into mathematical economics in \citet{br72-ns}.
-Readers whose expertise does not extend to nonstandard analysis should note the following points of direct relevance to the four results that we report here:
+Readers whose expertise does not extend to nonstandard analysis should note the following points to the four results that we report here:

 \ben \item The results are standard results in that their proofs can in principle be furnished without any reference to nonstandard analysis – this is a consequence of a meta-theorem in mathematical logic that guarantees that there exists a standard proof, albeit a long and convoluted one, for any nonstandard one.\fn{As we will explain in \cref{sechypresent}, it may be possible to give a standard proof of Theorem \ref{mainresults} but one needs to overcome several obstacles, especially in the case with unbounded Radon-Nikodym derivatives.
 We do not know how to give tractable standard proofs for Theorem \ref{mainresultsigma1} and \ref{mainresultsigma2}, as we will explain in \cref{sechypresentsigma}.}